9ci/grails-view-tools/docs/app-resources.md

-AppResourceService provides a consistent and convention based way to lookup File system resources.
+AppResourceLoader provides a consistent and convention based way to lookup File system resources.

 ## Configuration